ngbp/ngbp/tools.md

 ```

 This will do everything needed and place our built code inside a folder called
-`build/`.
+`bin/`.
 Even more magical, we can tell Grunt to watch for file changes we make
 so it can re-build our site on-the-fly:

 ```sh
 $ grunt watch
 ```

+The built files will be in `build/`.
+See the main [README](README.md) for more
+info.

 The next time we change a source file, Grunt will re-build the changed parts of
 the site.
 If you have a Live Reload plugin installed in your browser, it will